-13. Test conditions $L_1$ or $L_2$ - optical gross leak and combined fine/gross leak.
-(These procedures need correlation data to substantiate the test conditions.)

-- 13.1 Apparatus.
+- \ 13.
+Test conditions $L_1$ or $L_2$ optical gross leak and combined fine/gross leak.
+The minimum sensitivity for the optical leak test system is based on lid stiffness.
+The candidate package shall have a stiffness of at least -0.005 $\mu$ m/PSI, as measured by the interferometer. - \ 13.1 Apparatus.
 The apparatus required for test conditions L1 or L2 shall be as follows: - a.
 A laser interferometer to measure submicron lid deflection of one or more devices in response to a pressure change. - b.
-A chamber to provide a controlled pressure of up to 5 atmospheres (75 psig) in a helium environment) in a helium environment. - c.
+A chamber to provide a controlled pressure of up to 7.82 atmospheres (100.3 psig) in a helium environment) in a helium environment. - c.
 A means of measuring and inducing a small controlled pressure change and electronically calibrating the induced pressure change to lid deflection for each device simultaneously in order to determine the lid stiffness in microns per psi or equivalent units for each device. - d.
 A means of tracking the lid movement of each device simultaneously over time. - e.
 Processing electronics capable of using the measured lid position at the beginning and end of the test and the calibrated stiffness (c) to determine the change in internal pressure of the device.
 This change in internal pressure along with cavity volume and test duration is used to obtain true helium leak rates, L(He).